 How to smoke cheese - A basic beginners guide to follow for those wanting to learn how to smoke cheese for the first time.

-Smoked cheese is a process that requires cold smoking and smoking cheese gives much more flavor to cheese than any store bought cheese.
-Smoked cheese is very overpriced at the grocery store and it is so easy and fun to make smoked cheese at home.
 I had never smoked cheese in my life before and it was quite a fun learning process.
 I watched many videos on Youtube on how to smoke cheese and learned a lot.

 The types of cheese I used were blocks of cheddar, swiss, and pepper jack but you can use whatever you like.
 I wouldn’t suggest smoking cheese that is already shredded.
 Whenever the grocery store has bricks of cheese on sale use those and cold smoke them.
-You can wrap them up in fancy butcher paper or parchment paper, give the smoked cheese away as gifts for Christmas, use the cheese on charcuterie boards, or shred the cheese to make your dishes even more flavorful.

 My Traeger does not cold smoke and the smoke setting on it is less than 200 degrees.
 This is when a smoker tube comes in handy and you can find them at Hardware stores.
 My hardware store has a grilling and smoking section and that is where I found them at or you can purchase one on Amazon.
 They are only $20.00.
 You don’t really even need a smoker for this and you can use a grill instead.
-With smoker tubes, you just fill the tube up with pellets (whatever type of wood pellets you have on hand) and use a heat gun to set the pellets on fire.
-They eventually start smoking.
-I set the smoker tube inside my smoker and set the cheese on a wire rack and placed the smoker tube next to cheese.
-Close the lid and let the cheese smoke for an hour and voila!
-You have smoked cheese.

-Ingredients for Smoked Cheese
+Ingredients Needed for Smoked Cheese

 Blocks of cheese (any kind)